STEVE-Rover/LED_controller/README.md

 ### Wiring
 Wire the NeoPixel's `DIN` pin to the Nano's `SPI_1_MOSI` pin (19) and the ground wire in a GND pin (20)

+TODO: document the full wiring including the level-shifter setup